A new StoreAge

 Questions on the economics

-The costs of the hydraulic rock storage depend to a large extent on the location and fluctuate globally from region to region.
+The costs of the hydraulic rock storage depend first of all on its size (between 1 and 10 GWh) and to a large extent on the location and fluctuate globally from region to region.
 The rough cost blocks comprise the preliminary testing, planning, construction of the piston itself, the seal, the machines (turbines, pumps etc.) and the grid connection.
 Particular cost factors here are the parameters of the geology, the availability and storage of the required water, the distance to the next grid connection and the current prices of raw materials.
-We estimate that for a location in Germany the economic viability in the form of a comparable cost structure with nine pumped storage power plants would probably be a radius of around 100 meters.

 The higher the radius, the more economical the storage since the storage capacity increases with the fourth power of the radius.